kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/general-functions.md

 "green"
 ```

-The following example returns the value found at the specified index key from an object:
+The following example returns the value found at the specified *key* from an object:

 ```pact
 (at "last-name" { "first-name": "maya", "last-name": "tea"}) "tea"
 ```

-You can use the `at` function to return any type of data using the specified key from an object.
+You can use the `at` function to return any type of data using the specified *key* from an object.
 For example:

 ```pact
 (at "chainId" { "networkId": "development", "chainId": 1, "auth": 0})
 1
 ```

+### Property checking

+For property checking, you can use the `at` list operator when specifying an invariant or a property to test your code against.

 ## base64-decode